justbrowsing/i3lock-spy/README.md

     Minor modification of i3lock: http://code.stapelberg.de/git/i3lock
     Background resizing patches from: https://github.com/jaseg/i3lock

+   * New: Use x-www-browser instead of deprecated browser detection
    * New: Added zoom and fit background patches
    * New: Switched from sed hackery to a proper Makefile
    * New: Added CSS styling for intruder log